yellowchimney/a_kata_a_day/README.md

 10.[Parse_integer](src/parse_integer.py) - converts a string of words into an integer.

 11.[Decode_morse](src/decode_morse.py) - converts a string of dots and dashes into a string of words.

+12.[List_squared](src/list_squared.py) - checks which numbers in the range return perfect squares for the sum of their divisors.